holochain/holochain/docs/specs/src/hwp_4_formal.md

         * **User** contains arbitrary, application-level data.
 Here, the application in question is Holochain rather than a specific hApp.
         * **AgentInfo** advertises an agent's current storage arc and network transport addresses.
         * **Publish** advertises that one or more DHT operations are available for retrieval.
 An arbitrary **context** value indicates the publishing context, which in practice is a bit field that indicates whether it's being published as part of a countersigning session and whether a validation receipt is needed.
-    * **DelegateBroadcast** sends a broadcast, but rather than expecting the receiver to do something with it, it expects them to broacast it in turn to the peers in their DHT neighborhood.
+    * **DelegateBroadcast** sends a broadcast, but rather than expecting the receiver to do something with it, it expects them to broadcast it in turn to the peers in their DHT neighborhood.
     * **FetchOp** requests the data for one or more DHT operations, usually as a follow-up from receiving a **Publish** broadcast message or **MissingOpHashes** gossip message advertising that such operations are available.
 While it is strictly a notify-class message, it functions similarly to a request-class message in that it anticipates a response in the form of a **PushOpData** message.
     * **PeerUnsolicited** is similar to **PeerQueryResp** below, but is initiated by a node without being prompted.
     * **PushOpData** sends the data for one or more DHT operations as a response to a **FetchOp** message.
 Each op optionally includes the quantized region it belongs to if it's being pushed as part of a historical sync.